Listen To KT Tunstall's Anthemic 'The River' From Her Forthcoming Album, 'WAX'

 Over the last fourteen years since her debut album, KT has created a lasting, impressive body of work.
 WAX will add to that.
 When asked about looking back fourteen years at all the change in the music business and her own personal story, Tunstall says, "I think, honestly, the thing that excites me most is finally becoming deeply engaged in my own business.
 That might sound a bit dull, but becoming completely immersed in every aspect of my business makes me realize even more that musicians and artists need to be the creative vanguard in their business as well as their art.
 And I am loving the challenge of shaping what that looks like in what feels a bit like the Wild West while music transitions into non-physical forms.
 But thankfully, vinyl will never die!
 Long live the A + B Side!"

 WAX is out on Oct.
-5 via Rostrum Records/Virgin Records.
+5 via Rostrum Records.
 KT will begin a U.S. tour in October in Portland, Ore. following the album's release.

 KT Tunstall U.S. Tour Dates